francogrex/sdroid/README.md

 To install, create an apk (either from command line, for example see build-instructions.sh, or using the studio).
 After installing the apk, create a folder on your phone:
-/sdcard/Download/java and within three subfolders code, compile and libs (this is where you will put your code) You will need a android.jar used for compilation, put it in and as: /sdcard/Download/java/android.jar
+/sdcard/Download/java and within three subfolders code, compile and libs (this is for the apps you will create) You will need a android.jar used for compilation, put it in and as: /sdcard/Download/java/android.jar